emberjs/rfcs/text/0779-first-class-component-templates.md

 ### Performance

-In normal app code, authors should not introduce component definitions `<template>`s in contexts where they will be “re-executed,” e.g. in a function body.
+In normal app code, authors should not *generally* introduce component definitions `<template>`s in contexts where they will be “re-executed,” e.g. in a function body.
 It is technically possible to create components from a function, like so:

 ```js
 function conditionalComponent(predicate) {